jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 23: May 27, 2017

+**Today's Progress**: Struggled more working on my blog.
+Determined to keep pushing and get it right.

 ### Day 22: May 26, 2017

 **Today's Progress**: Figured out what I did wrong to mess up the repo for my site.
 For the sake of time I'm going to start over with it.